 We will be reviewing and updating this on a weekly basis to check we are following the latest government requirements to ensure a safe return for all our staff, practitioners and customers.

 Take a look at the safety measures we have implemented in our building:

 Here are pictures of the new layout in our theatre and dance studio with marked 2-metre participant squares for classes.

 Dance Studio click on image to enlarge

 theatre click on image to enlarge

 The team at Swindon Dance, is working extremely hard to ensure we have all the latest Government required safety measures in place before we reopen our building.

 Our priority is to ensure the safety of our team and all our many users.
-As soon as we have a confirmed schedule of activities we will publish these along with guidelines and information on our safety measures for paying and attending within plenty of time for activities resuming in the near future.
+As soon as we have a confirmed schedule of activities we will publish these along with guidelines and information on our safety measures for paying and attending within plenty of time as we reopen activities in our studios.

 We would like to thank everyone who has joined us for some of our online sessions and social media activities – it has been lovely to have been able to have kept in contact with so many of you.
-We would also like to thank everyone who has supported us with donations during this time – we are so looking forward to welcoming you all back into the building in the autumn.
+We would also like to thank everyone who has supported us with donations during this time – we are so looking forward to welcoming you all back into our building.